JesseEmond/matasano-cryptopals/README.md

   So it works!
   ```

-  TODO what if they also check suffix, but not that padding is all ffs
+  TODO what if they also check suffix, but not that padding is all \xffs
   https://blog.filippo.io/bleichenbacher-06-signature-forgery-in-python-rsa/